 For more information, visit our MCLE Accreditation page.

-A written report of attendance at accredited MCLE courses must be provided to the Idaho State Bar at the end of each 3 year reporting period.
-The reporting form is the MCLE Certificate of Compliance.
-Certificate of Compliance will be provided to each reporting attorney at the end of their reporting period.
-All courses in the attorney's current MCLE reporting period will be preprinted on the certificate.
-Any additional courses added to the MCLE Certificate of Compliance must have prior accreditation by the Idaho State Bar.
-No credit shall be applicable to any reporting period other than that during which the credit was actually earned.
+An MCLE Certificate of Compliance reporting attendance at accredited MCLE courses must be provided to the Idaho State Bar at the end of each 3 year reporting period.
+Certificates of Compliance will be provided to each reporting attorney at the end of their reporting period.

 One (1) credit hour is given for each hour actually spent in attendance at an accredited course.
 No credit shall be given for time spent on introductory remarks, coffee and food breaks, business meetings, or other activities that do not involve educational aspects of the CLE activity.

 An attorney who teaches an accredited course receives three (3) credit hours for each hour of teaching.
 No credit will be given for preparation time; time spent in introductory remarks, coffee and food breaks, business meetings, or other activities that do not involve educational aspects of the CLE activity; presentations by attorneys that include the promotion of goods or services; or CLE activities for which the attorney is directly compensated other than as an honorarium or for expenses.

 An attorney teaching an activity where the primary audience is non-lawyers receives only one (1) credit hour for each hour of teaching.

 Attorneys can earn only 15 “self-study” CLE credits during each reporting period.